OpenVADL/openvadl/docs/refman/tutorial.md

 With the annotation `[alignment : ByteCount]` the stack pointer is aligned to `ByteCount` memory elements.
 These special purposes are declared with the self explaining keywords.
 The `global pointer` is the register used to access data in a global memory area, the `frame pointer` register gives the access to the stack frame (activation record) of a function or method and the `thread pointer` register is used to acces thread local storage.

+Calling conventions describe rules which have to be obeyed during a function call.
+The specification contains information on which registers are used to pass arguments (`function argument`) or return values (`return value`), or which registers are managed by the caller or callee (`caller saved`, `callee saved`).
+Each definition has the same structure, i.e., a descriptive keyword that declares which register or register group will be specified, followed by the equality symbol `"="` and one or more references to the actual registers.
+To be more concise, \ac{VADL} provides a special syntax to address multiple registers with similar names.
+In the example, the compact expression `a{0..7}` evaluates to `[a0, a1, a2, a3, a4, a5, a6, a7]`.

+The compiler generator cannot automatically deduce all necessary code sequences for its functionality.
+There exist two mechanisms to select such code sequences, referencing pseudo instructions and defining special sequences.

+The reference to a pseudo instruction starts with the keyword `pseudo` followed by some keywords describing the functionality, the keyword `instruction`, the equality symbol `"="` and the name of the referenced pseudo instruction.
+Five pseudo instruction references are available.
+`call` is a pseudo instruction implementing a function call.
+`return` is a pseudo instruction implementing a function return.
+`absolute address load` is a pseudo instruction implementing the loading of an absolute address.
+`local address load` is a pseudo instruction implementing the loading of a local program counter relative address.
+`global address load` is a pseudo instruction implementing the loading of an address using a global offset table.

+The definition of compiler sequences uses a syntax similarly to the definition of pseudo instructions.
+Instead of the keyword `pseudo instruction` they use `constant sequence` and `register adjustment sequence`.
+The constant sequences have two arguments, a register index and an immediate value.
+They define efficient code sequences to load immediate values in different sizes.
+The register adjustment sequences have three arguments, a destination register index, a source register index and an immediate value.
+They define efficient code sequences to add immediate values in different sizes to the source register and store the result in the destination register.

 ## Assembly Description Definition